dapsavoie/agricultural_satellite_classifier/README.md

 <b> Adam Optimizer 20 epochs </b>
 Added more epochs.
 Changed batch size but found 32 worked best.

+<b> Create_train_set_fit_model: </b>
+Create a trained model 2000 images.
+The random state in train_test_split really impacted the loss function and precision.
+This is a messy file with a bit of everything but leaving as is, as it works.
+The model can be loaded like in the Quick Classifier.
 <b> Model_Evaluation</b>

 This contains all the working models, information on their parameters, visualisations of the layers and their performance.
 Useful to see what worked best and why.

 <b> Single Image Classifier</b>
 Can take in an image and display a predicted class along with the image.
 Works fine for train data but it sees weed clusters everywhere for the test data.
 Model used is 85% at .65 loss function.
 Uses an uploaded h5 file.

 <b> Sorting RGB Files: </b>
 This file contains helper functions to sort images in unlabelled folders(such as rgb/nir) into their respective categories.
 This can be used to create better training data.

 <b> CNN_1 </b>
 A low layer model that produced exploding gradients.
 Useful for testing but not a good model.

 <b> Create_train_set_fit_model: </b>